Simnas: Economy

 "Alytaus Melioracija" (from 1959) is the main employer and the backbone of the town.
 Even two living estates were built to accommodate workers.
 The company activities are: reclamation systems; hydrotechnical structures; landfill construction; engineering work; pond digging; plant hire; road, street and bridge building.

 Sewing factory, the division of "Alytaus Dainava" (from 1979), which makes casual, classic wear and formal suits.

-Farmer Eduardas Guževičius specialises in grain and rapeseed production and is the biggest farmer in South Lithuania.

 "Simno Eksperimentinis Žuvú veislynas" (from 1964) breeds fish, crawfish and fills up rivers and lakes with live fish.

 "Simno komunalininkas" is a town management company, responsible for cold and hot water supply; heat delivery to houses in a winter time; operating a sewage system and water treatment plant; cleaning town streets and maintaining green spaces.

 The town has a Fire station, Heating station, Post office, pharmacy, medical and dental clinics, 2 fuel stations, few garages and a number of shops.
 Police station ceased to operate some years ago.
 Surprisingly, there are no hotels, restaurants and pubs in the town.

 Education

 Education in Simnas has a long story.
-In 1667 mentioned the school building with clerk and teacher Augustinas Obryckis.
+In 1667, mentioned the school building with clerk and teacher Augustinas Obryckis.
 Parish school (in Polish language) was established in 1782 with 10 pupils.
-After the 1864 rebelion Tzar authorities closed school and opened Russian school which lasted until World War I.
+After the 1864 rebellion, Tzar authorities closed school and opened Russian school which lasted until World War I.

-In 1918 primary school was opened in Lithuanian language.
+In 1918, primary school was opened in Lithuanian language.
 Soon after Jews opened school in the synagogue in 1920 and for a short period of time, 1921 - 1924, Polish school acted.

-In 1943 a secondary school was built which become Gymnasium in 2007.
+In 1943, a secondary school was built which become Gymnasium in 2007.

 During a short stint with secondary school, 1944 - 1949, worked Anzelmas Matutis, lithuanian language teacher, who later became a famous and renowned children poet.

-In 1959 the school was built for orphans and children from poor families.
-In 1968 it became a Special school for children with learning difficulties.
-In 1970 the school opened a gymnastic class for movement disorder and in 1993 class for children with mild mental retardation.
+In 1959, the school was built for orphans and children from poor families.
+In 1968, it became a Special school for children with learning difficulties.
+In 1970, the school opened a gymnastic class for movement disorder and in 1993 class for children with mild mental retardation.

-In 1986 Technical school was opened for construction and agriculture sectors.
+In 1986, Technical school was opened for construction and agriculture sectors.
 Today a few modules were added such as cookery, stitching and car repair service.